DeepthiSudharsan/AIPR/README.md

     ├── packages.txt             # Packages.txt file (package requirements to run the application)
     ├── setup.sh                 # Bash script
-    ├── Procfile                 # Commands to be executed by Streamlit on startup └── README.md                # Supporting Documenation
+    ├── Procfile                 # Commands to be executed by Streamlit on startup └── README.md                # Supporting Documentation

 ## Streamlit web app implementation of the project.

 ### Pre-requisites to run Streamlit app locally :

-Make sure to install streamlit if haven't already, to install streamlit use the following command :
+Make sure to install Streamlit if haven't already, to install Streamlit use the following command :

 ```
 pip install streamlit